 What is the Purpose of Sales Tax?

 Economically, sales tax is actually excise tax.
-This form comes from the fact that the sales tax is directive towards the end user rather than the seller.
+This comes from the fact that the sales tax is directive towards the end user rather than the seller.
+Excise taxes are typically charged on items that are not considered necessary for survival, such as alcohol and cigarettes.
 Much closer to consumption and transportation taxes, sales tax becomes an indirect tax since it is embedded into the purchasing price.